Area 51 Project - Pietro's 1997 Fourtrax 300:

 With the bike running well it was on to the front brakes which were lacking in stopping ability.
 It doesn't appear they had been opened up at all in the last 20 years, but surprisingly they were in decent shape.
 Far from perfect, they just needed a thorough cleaning, lube and adjustment.

 The drum was in decent shape, the brake surface was sanded with course sandpaper and cleaned thoroughly with Brake Clean.

 The brake shoe adjusters were very stiff but were quickly freed up, cleaned up, and coated with anti-seize and high temp brake grease before being reinstalled in the brake drum.

-Much better after a light cleaning.
-Although I forgot to take more pictures, the backing plates were further cleaned with brake clean & a stiff brush and finished with steel wool, they looked brand new when finished.
+Much better after a light cleaning!
+Although I forgot to take more pictures, the backing plates were further cleaned with brake clean & a stiff brush and polished with steel wool, they looked brand new when finished.
 The hold down kit was cleaned and coated with anti-seize, the pads were cleaned and sanded with course sandpaper and wiped down with brake clean.
 One very important step with Honda drum brakes is to clean, then repack the outer drum rubber seal with grease.
-The factory uses a white lithium grease, I prefer the same water resistant marine grease I use in ATV wheel bearings.
+The factory uses a white lithium grease, I prefer the same water resistant marine grease that I use in ATV wheel bearings.

 Adjusters cleaned and ready for reinstallation.
 Once the brakes were reassembled they had to be adjusted.
 Since this bike is 4wd I hung the back of the bike from the ceiling and kept the front jacked up as you need to rotate the wheels to adjust the brakes.
 With the wheel installed I removed the red plug from drum and rotated the tire to access each of the two adjusters on each side.
 I tightened the shoe until they dragged then backed off one click.
 This gives a great brake feel without causing any premature wear of the shoes.